dutchLuck/objchk/README.md

 and generally provides the executable binary to a microprocessor that is non-volatile in that it survives the power off state.

-This "objchk" code is anachronistic in that EPROMS and Microprocessors largely belong to a bygone era.
+This "objchk" code is anachronistic in that EPROMS and Microprocessors belong to a bygone era.
 In those days Intel used "
 <a href="https://en.wikipedia.org/wiki/Intel_HEX">hex</a>" formatted information and
 Motorola used "